-There are many data resources available that can be used with Colorado state public data to make applications that help decision-makers solve business problems.
-Be sure to come to a Go Code Colorado event and meet the Go Code Colorado Data team to learn more about some of these resources and how they could help you.
+Go Code Colorado organizers are pleased to offer additional data resources for Go Code Colorado participants.
+There are many data resources available that can be used with Colorado state public data to create useful business insights and tools.
+We encourage you to attend a Go Code Colorado event and meet the Go Code Colorado data team to learn more about these resources and how they could help you.

 Drcog regional data catalog